 Matched with some tart cranberries, soft sweet chestnuts and creamy Stilton they make the perfect festive quartet.
 You could add some leftover bacon from your turkey, or if you do not eat diary, use some pine nuts in place of the Stilton and leave out the butter.
 Perfect seasonal pasta using leftovers to cater for omnivores, vegetarians or vegans.
 This was quite delicious, and possibly far too good to wait to be made from Christmas (or even Thanksgiving leftovers) leftovers!

-A small handful of cranberries (or a spoon of leftover cranberry sauce)
+- 20 cranberries (A small handful, or a spoon of leftover cranberry sauce)